yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 Each line must have an "end-of-line" character (line feed or carriage return plus line feed).
 Some text editors do not automatically insert one which may cause LAMMPS to ignore the last command.
-It is thus recommended, to always have an empty line at the end of an input file.
+It is thus recommended to always have an empty line at the end of an input file.

 The specific details describing how LAMMPS input is processed and parsed are explained in :doc:`Commands_parse`.